-NationalWorld remembers the brave journalists that have sadly lost their lives reporting on the Russia-Ukraine war
+Since Russia invaded Ukraine, it is understood that 13 journalists have sadly lost their lives reporting on the conflict.

 Since 2000, 15 UK-based journalists have been killed when reporting on conflict in war-torn areas.

 NationalWorld remembers those brave and remarkable journalists who have tragically lost their lives in the recent Russia-Ukraine conflict and those who also put their lives on the line reporting on other dangerous military conflicts.

 How many journalists have been killed in Ukraine?